Skipton castle - one of the best castles to visit near Harrogate

 castles to visit near harrogate helmsley castle

-Helmsley is rapidly becoming one of the most desirable little towns in North Yorkshire, thanks to its lovely market, beautiful old stone houses and castle!
+Helmsley is one of the most beautiful towns in North Yorkshire, thanks to its lovely market, beautiful old stone houses and castle!

-Helmsley Castle has an illustrious history as it evolved from a medieval fortress to a Tudor mansion then became a stronghold during the English Civil War.
-Ruined since Victorian times, Helmsley Castle is easy to visit from Harrogate, with a drive through gorgeous countryside!
+Helmsley Castle evolved from a medieval fortress to a Tudor mansion and became a stronghold during the English Civil War, but it’s been ruined since Victorian times.

 Helmsley Castle highlights: